-- 1. Drain the water heater if it will be shut off and exposed to freezing temperatures.
-Freezing water will expand and may damage water heater. - If boiler water contains sufficient antifreeze, then only a. the domestic water needs to be drained. - If boiler water does not contain sufficient antifreeze, then the boiler water and the domestic water must be drained. - When using the supplied drain valve attached to the c. front of the tank, a 9mm wrench is required.
+- Drain the water heater if it will be shut off and exposed to freezing temperatures.
+Freezing water will expand and may damage water heater. - a.
+If boiler water contains sufficient antifreeze, then only the domestic water needs to be drained. - If boiler water does not contain sufficient antifreeze, then the boiler water and the domestic water must be drained.